YuriODev/DSA-Path/notebooks/day_02_solutions.md

    Therefore, the time complexity of the inner loop is $O(\log C)$.

 2. **Overall Complexity:**
-   Since the inner loop is executed independently for each of the $ N $ elements in the array, the overall time complexity of the function is:
+   Since the inner loop is executed independently for each of the $N$ elements in the array, the overall time complexity of the function is:

    $$O\left(N \cdot \log C\right).$$